-• Power generating
+- Power generating

-- Agriculture and irrigation Recreation
+- Agriculture and

+- irrigation

+- Recreation

-- THE SIPHON:
+THE SIPHON:

-- Engineering Marvel

-- Water for 50,000 acres of the Yuma Valley
+- Engineering Marvel - Water for 50,000 acres of the Yuma Valley

-temperatures and dust in most of the exhibit areas.
+Construction design and materials of exhibits need to take into consideration environmental concerns due to the high temperatures and dust in most of the exhibit areas.
 Exhibits will be designed with this element under consideration.